cakephp/app-tailwind/README.md

 and helper templates that produce HTML using tailwind utility classes.
 You can and should adapt these templates to fit the needs of your application.

+## Demo app

+Check out the [5.x-demo branch](https://github.com/cakephp/app-tailwind/tree/5.x-demo), which contains demo migrations and a seeder.
+See the [README](https://github.com/cakephp/app-tailwind/blob/5.x-demo/README.md) on how to get it running.

 ## Update

 Since this skeleton is a starting point for your application and various files